-Size of Specimens in Cambridge IGCSE Biology (0610): Magnification, Unit Conversion and Exam Calculations Explained
+Size of Specimens in Cambridge IGCSE Biology (0610): Magnification, Unit Conversions and Calculation Method Explained

-What query it owns: how to calculate size and magnification of specimens in Cambridge IGCSE Biology.
+What query it owns: how to understand and revise size of specimens in Cambridge IGCSE Biology.

-Why this is safe: this page owns the revision-guide angle, while Tutopiya’s Size of Specimens subtopic page owns the learning resource and the free Size of Specimens quiz owns the practice.
+Why this is safe: this page owns the size-of-specimens revision-guide angle, while Tutopiya’s Size of Specimens subtopic page owns the learning resource and the free size of specimens quiz owns the practice.

 Key takeaways

-- Magnification = image size ÷ actual size (no units — it is a ratio).
+- Magnification = image size ÷ actual size (no units — expressed as × value).

 What is size of specimens in Cambridge IGCSE Biology?

-Read the full notes on Tutopiya’s Size of Specimens subtopic page before you attempt questions.
+You can read the full explanation, worked examples and notes on Tutopiya’s Size of Specimens subtopic page before you attempt questions.

 |---|---|---|